lumbanon/Mini-Project/rpg/README.md

-#RPG Game (C++)
+# RPG Game (C++)

-This repository contains a simple console-based RPG (Role-Playing Game) written in C++.
-The game allows players to choose different character classes and engage in basic gameplay mechanics such as combat and character interaction.
+This repository contains a simple RPG game written in C++.

-#Description
+## Description

-This project is a basic RPG system implemented in C++ using object-oriented programming concepts.
-Players can select from multiple classes such as Warrior, Mage, and Priest, each with unique attributes and abilities.
+This is a console-based RPG game where players can choose different character classes such as Warrior, Mage, and Priest.

-The program demonstrates:

-Class inheritance
-Polymorphism
-Encapsulation
-Basic game logic
-🎮 Features
+## Features

-Multiple character classes:
+- Multiple character classes (Warrior, Mage, Priest)
-⚔️ Warrior (high strength, durable)
-🔮 Mage (high magic damage)
-✨ Priest (healing abilities)
-Turn-based interactions
-Simple combat system
+- Object-oriented design
-Console-based interface
+- Console-based gameplay

-Modular code structure with header and source files
-📁 Project Structure
-rpg/
-├── main.cpp        # Entry point of the game
-├── player.h        # Base Player class
-├── player.cpp
-├── warrior.h       # Warrior class
-├── mage.h          # Mage class
-├── priest.h        # Priest class
+## How to Run

+1. Compile the program:
+g++ main.cpp player.cpp -o rpg
+2. Run the program:
+./rpg